Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 devices with mostly quite predictable communications, etc; they do have some slight differences in respect to payload sizes, reactiveness, etc.

-SCHC provides a generic framework that enables those devices to communicate with other Internet networks.
+SCHC provides a generic framework that enables those devices to communicate on IP networks.
 However, for efficient performance, some parameters and modes of operation need to be set appropriately for each of the LPWAN technologies.

-This document describes the efficient parameters and modes of operation when SCHC is used over LoRaWAN networks.
+This document describes the parameters and modes of operation when SCHC is used over LoRaWAN networks.

 # Terminology